phillipscarroll/benchmarks/README.md

 - 2 x Acer Predator GM7000 4TB Gen4 NVME
     - Noctua NT-H1 as thermal interface (This is a very specific use case for these drives)

 <img src="img/pc.jpg">

+If you look in some of my other projects you may see this build with a different motherboard or cooler.
+My first motherboard lost power output on cha_fan1 and the top USB ports stopped functioning.
+This ROG Strix board was $100 more but does keep the VRM/chipset and nvme's much cooler.

+### Testing Methodology

+All devices will run factory tunes and fan profiles.
+There will be no modifications to the Intel software, AMD Adrenalin, or MSI afterburner etc...
+The only results which will have tweaked settings will be the base line tests on CPU.
+My PBO settings are listed above.

+Currently ROCm is not available for the new RX 9070 XT so we will be testing ML with Vulkan and DirectML where applicable.
+I will be gathering data on the Nvidia GPUs with Cuda, Vulkan and DirectML as well so we have apples to apples and fully accelerated.
+I do wish I kept a 7900 XTX around as those have pretty good windows ROCm support over WSL2.

+All devices will use mixed precision where applicable in PyTorch testing.

+Testing LLMs with the iGPU will be omitted as its much slower than running directly on CPU.

+Ideally our testing will include:

+- PyTorch
+- LM Studio
+- Stable Diffusion